hashicorp/terraform-provider-aws/website/docs/r/route53_health_check.html.markdown

 * `cloudwatch_alarm_region` - (Optional) The CloudWatchRegion that the CloudWatch alarm was created in.
 * `insufficient_data_health_status` - (Optional) The status of the health check when CloudWatch has insufficient data about the state of associated alarm.
 Valid values are `Healthy` , `Unhealthy` and `LastKnownStatus`.
 * `regions` - (Optional) A list of AWS regions that you want Amazon Route 53 health checkers to check the specified endpoint from.
+* `routing_control_arn` - (Optional) The Amazon Resource Name (ARN) for the Route 53 Application Recovery Controller routing control.
+This is used when health check type is RECOVERY_CONTROL
 * `tags` - (Optional) A map of tags to assign to the health check.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference